rbicker/KeyV2/README.md

 # Parametric Mechanical Keycap Library

+**This fork contains uhk.scad, a layout for the ultimate hacking keyboard v1.**

 ![a slightly askew welcome picture](assets/welcome.png)

 This library is a keycap and keyset construction library for mechanical keyboards, written in openSCAD.